alexkim205/DeepSpotify/README.md

 ### The Hard Way

-Manually install all these dependencies in Python 3.6 environment:
+Manually install all these dependencies (and their dependencies) in a Python 3.6 environment:

 * [tensorflow](https://www.tensorflow.org/install/)=1.10.0
 * [Keras](https://keras.io/)==2.2.2